larsvers/test-readme/README.md

 3. Lastly, _d3.hexgrid_ provides an extended layout generator for your point location data to simplify the visual encoding of your data.
 The layout rolls up the number of point locations per hexagon, adds cover and point density and provides point count and point density extents for colour scale domains.
 [See below for more](#breaking-the-example-down).

-Please [see this notebook](LINK) LINK!! for a description of the algorithm.
+Please [see this notebook](https://beta.observablehq.com/@larsvers/hexgrid-maps-with-d3-hexgrid) for a description of the algorithm.

 Go straight to the [API reference](#api-reference).